ryanpaulanderson/encryptor/README.md

 ## Continuous Deployment

-Merges to the `main` branch trigger a GitHub Actions workflow that formats the code, lints with Clippy, runs the test suite and builds a release binary.
-The resulting executable is published as a GitHub release using the crate version from `Cargo.toml`.
+Merges to the `main` branch trigger a GitHub Actions workflow that formats the code, lints with Clippy, runs the test suite, performs a `cargo audit` vulnerability scan and builds a release binary.
+The resulting executables for Linux and macOS are published as GitHub release artifacts using the crate version from `Cargo.toml`.
+Binaries are built for `x86_64-unknown-linux-gnu`, `x86_64-apple-darwin` and `aarch64-apple-darwin`.
+Releases run the same audit before publishing artifacts.

+An additional verification workflow executes the [Prusti](https://github.com/viperproject/prusti-dev) tool to prove selected invariants in the cipher implementation.

 ## Attack Vectors and Known Issues